 This program is delivered in English.

-Program participants and travel companions must be 17 years of age or older.
+Program participants must be 17 years of age or older.
 Also note that the program involves a lot of standing for long periods and walking (with bags at times) so good mobility and strength are important.
 Because we go into small towns, access for the handicapped is minimal.

 Note re shared rooms – Ecole Chocolat will pair students wishing to share a room in the order of receipt of their deposit.
 Please be prepared to pay the single room registration fee if we are unable to pair you with an appropriate roommate.